waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 **Battle Mechanics Update (Mt.
 Moon):** Confirmed Acid (Poison-type move) is 'not very effective' (0.5x) against wild Zubat (Poison/Flying).
 This indicates a ROM hack change where Poison attacks are resisted by either Poison-type or Flying-type Pokémon (or both, though less likely for 0.5x).
 Standard Gen 1: Poison vs Poison = 1x, Poison vs Flying = 1x.

 # Mt.
-Moon Exploration Strategy (Revised Turn 7693)
+Moon Exploration Strategy (Revised Turn 7716)
 *   Current Location: Mt.
-Moon B1F at (28,20).
-Arrived in this eastern chamber via warp from 1F at (26,16).
+Moon 1F at (38,3).
+Attempt to exit east was blocked (impassable tiles, not a warp).
-*   Objective: Find the eastern exit to Route 4 (leading to Cerulean City) or a warp to an unexplored section of Mt.
-Moon that might contain it.
+*   Objective: Find the eastern exit to Route 4 (leading to Cerulean City).
-*   Immediate Plan: Currently exploring the eastern B1F chamber.
-This chamber seems isolated, with only warps back to 1F (26,16) and to a known B2F segment via B1F (14,28).
-No new paths or warps found in *this specific chamber* so far.
-*   Contingency: If no new exits are found in this chamber, return to Mt.
-Moon 1F via warp (26,16) and seek an alternative route to unexplored B1F/B2F sections.
+*   Immediate Plan: The eastern corridor on 1F is a dead end.
+Re-evaluating.
+Will explore other B1F segments accessed via warps on 1F.
+Target warp: (18,12) on 1F, leading to B1F (26,10).
+Then potentially 1F (6,6) leading to B1F (6,6).
-*   ZAPPY is currently confused.
+*   ZAPPY is still confused (33/50 HP).

 # Critique Feedback & Action Items (Turn 7426)
 *   Test `item_use_advisor_agent` soon (e.g., with Moon Stone or Rare Candy).